MANAGING THE HUMAN RESOURCE

 As was discussed in Chapter 2, a large number of supervisors and people aspiring to become supervisors have been asked to perform this exercise in supervision and project management programs conducted in numerous venues over a long span of time.
 The list of attributes that were cited most commonly are summarized in Figure 7.1.

-The responses are those of several thousand participants in construction courses in various parts of the United States and Canada, in response to the instruction: “List what you consider to be the distinguishing attributes or characteristics of a person whom you have worked for, whom you intuitively thought of as a great leader and a great supervisor.”
+The responses are those of several thousand participants in construction project supervision courses in various parts of the United States and Canada, in response to the instruction: “List what you consider to be the distinguishing attributes or characteristics of a person whom you have worked for, whom you intuitively thought of as a great leader and a great supervisor.”
 This is the same list of defining characteristics of outstanding leaders and supervisors that was examined in Chapter 2, and it represents the most commonly cited attributes that were shared by these people as they thought of their role models in leadership and supervision.

 While no rank order is ascribed to the characteristics in this listing, and while no statistical analyses were performed with regard to the responses provided, it is noteworthy that these attributes were provided with an amazing degree of consistency.
 Further, those who provided the responses consistently noted that they